katbella/pixel-converter/README.md

 If you find it useful, [consider buying me a coffee ☕️](https://www.buymeacoffee.com/pixelator).

+## Roadmap
+- i18n and l10n
+- Add more formats
+- Add more options (quality, etc.)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.